codingforentrepreneurs/30-Days-of-Python/tutorial-reference/Day 2/Day 2 - Numbers, Variables, and Operators.md

 # Day 2 - Variables, Data Types and Operators
-This is meant as a reference to the concepts of Numbers, Variables, and Strings in Python.
+This tutorial is based on variables, data types and operators

 ## Variables
 A variable holds a value in a memory location that is needed for the execution of your program.